 First Pitch Baseline Pitching Machine

-- The tires provide a good deal of momentum to the ball and provide a realistic experience.
+• The tires provide a good deal of momentum for the ball and provide a realistic experience.
 Approximately 70 mph marks the baseline of the first pitch and 91 mph marks its peak.

 Louisville Slugger Black Flame Pitching Machine